Pipedrive, Copper, Hubspot

 Step 3.
 See website visits in Outfunnel

-Step 4 (optional).
+Step 4.
 Sync website visits and contact source information to your CRM

-Go to Outfunnel > Web > Engagement recording and configure web site visit recording.
-This automation allows you to configure web visit and contact source recording in the CRM.
+Go to Outfunnel > Web > Engagement recording and configure website visit recording.
+This automation allows you to configure how website visits and contact source is recorded in the CRM.

-Contact source shows how your leads first landed on your website.
+Lead source shows how your leads first landed on your website.
 (Eg. a link from another website or a newsletter).
-For best results, we recommend using UTM tags for your email campaigns, ads and any other campaigns.
+For best results, we recommend using UTM tags for your email campaigns, ads, and any other campaigns.

 Make sure to check out the Channel report to see which channels convert best.